 $ opkg list | wc -l

 With your own web server you can use OpenEmbedded to host your package repository.
 Do this by directing your web server to export the contents of your ipk folder in your tmp directory.
 The OpenEmbedded Manual explains the benefits and shortcomings of this approach andl explains how to set it up.
 See the Package Feeds section of the Reference chapter (Chapter 9).
-This is particularly usefull in collaborative environments when one computer is the dedicated OpenEmbedded build machine.
+This is particularly useful in collaborative environments when one computer is the dedicated OpenEmbedded build machine.

 Here is the full usage information for opkg: